amirgilmanov/online_bank/README.md

 - **Tools:** Maven, Lombok, Swagger

 ## Why this project?
 I developed this project to demonstrate my understanding of **enterprise-level backend architecture**.
-It showcases clean code principles, DTO patterns, and database integrity.
+It showcases clean code principles, using Spring Security and JWT, and database integrity.